-- I. Breast Pump Cleaning. - The local breastfeeding coordinator must designate a staff procedure or person responsible for pump cleaning and maintenance. - ii.
+- The local bBreastfeeding cGoordinator must designate a staff procedure or person responsible for pump cleaning and maintenance. - ii.
 Electric pumps must be cleaned: - 1.
 When returned to the clinic after loan to a participant. - 2.
 After each use, when used by more than one staff member. - 3.
-After use in the clinic by a participant. - 4.
-Documentation should be done in VISION in the BF Equipment screen under comments or in an electronic log that can be shared with the state office when requested. - iii.
+After use in the clinic by a participant. - iii.
 Clean electric pumps as described: - 1.
-Use appropriate cleaning solution. - Use prepared 10% Clorox brand solution by mixing 1 part Clorox with 9 parts water.
-You must use the brand name "Clorox".
-This solution is not stable, and must be mixed fresh each day. - 3.
-Use prepared commercial antimicrobial cleaner specified for breast pumps, such as "Cavicide" or other approved germicidal solution. - 4.
+Use appropriate cleaning solution. - Use prepared 10% Clorox brand solution by mixing 1 part Clorox with 9 parts water. -You must use the brand name "Clorox".
+This solution is not stable, and must be mixed fresh each day. - Use prepared commercial antimicrobial cleaner specified for breast pumps, such as "Cavicide" or other approved germicidal solution. - 4.
 Wear gloves when cleaning electric breast pumps. - 5.
 Apply the cleaning solution to the pump (spray or wipe). - 6.
 Leave the solution on for 30-60 seconds. - 7.
-Wipe off remaining solution and rinse thoroughly with clean water. - 8.
-Document date cleaned and staff initials according to clinic protocol. - Caution: Breast milk is a body fluid.
+Wipe off remaining solution and rinse thoroughly with clean water - 8.
+Document date cleaned and staff initials according to clinic protocol. - Caution: -Breast milk is a body fluid.
 Follow local health department precautions or see OSHA guidelines on handling of body fluids when in contact with breast milk.
 (Note: Universal Precautions do not apply to breast milk, but caution is recommended.
-Reference information is from CDC.) - XXX.
-Procedures for Small Electric Multi-User Breast Pump. - a.
-Small sized multi-user electric breast pumps, such as the Hygeia Enjoye or Ardo Calypso Pro, may be provided to breastfeeding women with healthy full-term infants, preferably being greater than six weeks, and no

-- younger than four weeks of age, that has been assessed to be growing adequately on breast milk. - b.
+Reference information is from CDC.)

+xxvii.xxviii.
+Procedures for Small Electric Multi-User Breast Pump.

+a.
+Small sized multi-user electric breast pumps, such as the Hygeia Enjoye or Ardo Calypso Pro, may be provided to breastfeeding women with healthy full term infants, preferably being greater than six weeks, and no younger than four weeks of age, that has been assessed to be growing adequately on breast milk.

+- b.
 Small multi-user electric pumps should not be issued to breastfeeding women who are separated from their infants for medical reasons, have premature infants, have high risk infants, have twins or multiples or for other reasons listed that would warrant issuance of a hospital grade electric breast pump. - c.
 It is appropriate to provide pumps for women who express an interest in pumping and who are motivated to provide their infants with expressed breast milk. - d.
-The designated breastfeeding expert or CPA should assess that the pump will enhance the breastfeeding experience or will help the mother continue successful breastfeeding. - e.
+The designated be reastfeeding experience or will help the mother continue successful breastfeeding. - e.
 When there is separation of greater than 6-8 consecutive hours it would require pumping a minimum of 2 times a day.
 The goal is to maintain adequate breast milk production so that none or less formula is needed for the infant. - f.
 Counseling should be provided on the need for continued and increased "at breast" feedings when mother and infant are not separated and the risks of young infants prematurely weaning due to increased bottle feedings. - g.
 Small multi-user electric breast pumps may be given for the following reasons: - i.
 Breastfeeding participant is working. - ii.
 Breastfeeding participant is going to school. - iii.
-Breastfeeding dyads are separated for short periods of time (i.e., 6-8 hours) during the day/night. - iv.
+Breastfeeding dyads are separated for short periods of time (i.e., 68 hours) during the day/night. - iv.
 Breastfeeding dyads would not meet the criteria or require the use of a hospital electric breast pump. - h.
 Double pumping kits are to be issued with the pump.
-Participant may keep the pump as long as she is consistently using it (i.e., daily or several days a week.)
+Participant may keep the pump as long as she is consistently using it (i.e., daily or several days a week.) - i.
+Loaned pumps are to be returned to WIC clinic by participant after use.